krishabbashyal/Apptive/README.md

 - Map includes grouping for cities where multiple job applications have been made.

 ### 8. **Responsive Design**
-- **AppTrack** is fully responsive and optimized for mobile use, allowing users to manage their job applications on the go.
+- **Apptive** is fully responsive and optimized for mobile use, allowing users to manage their job applications on the go.

 ---